-Stage 2 will deliver a new Government Services Centre, basement parking, and public domain works around the building.
+Stage 2 will deliver concept designs for a village green, library and Government Services Building, the construction of the Government Services Building, basement parking, and public domain works around the building.

-Council will be considering the outcomes of the public exhibition of the Government Services Centre Planning Proposal at its September meeting.
-The Proposal seeks to amend the Wollondilly Local Environmental Plan 2011 by increasing the building height control for the site from 9m to 16m, to enable a suitable building envelope required for the development of a new Government Services Centre.
+Council considered the outcomes of the public exhibition of the Government Services Centre Planning Proposal.
+The Proposal sought to amend the Wollondilly Local Environmental Plan 2011 by increasing the building height control for the site from 9m to 16m, to enable a suitable building envelope required for the development of a new Government Services Building.

 A new future proofed Government Services Centre, and options for income-producing co-working spaces in the interim (or if Council’s method of service delivery changes).